The Secretary of State was asked—

 I think the first part of the hon.
 Lady’s question is aiming too low.
 Referring to Wales as just a tourism industry in its own right does not go anywhere near embracing the opportunities that tourism in Wales, and the jobs associated with it, has as part of the Union push.
 My message to her is just to have a look at the interventions that the UK Government have made so far, let alone anything that may come later today, in support of that and many other industries.
 It is a bit like the sketch, “What have the Romans ever done for us?”
 I urge her to look at those figures, because I think she will be as pleased as the rest of the House is.

 Ynys Môn is the most dependent of any constituency on tourism.
 My island constituency needs jobs, skills, employment and investment if this Government are to deliver on their levelling-up agenda.
-Will the Secretary of State commit to helping our island by championing Ynys Môn’s capacity to play a leading role in the decarbonisation of the UK economy?
+Will the Secretary of State commit himself to helping our island by championing Ynys Môn’s capacity to play a leading role in the decarbonisation of the UK economy?

 There is no greater champion of Ynys Môn than my hon.
 Friend, on this and numerous other issues.
 In particular, her work around Wylfa Newydd has been outstanding and is ongoing.
 I would urge her —as I am afraid that I have become boring in saying to other Members—to remain in her seat for just a little longer, because I think that some of the subjects that she has raised may get a greater airing later.